I know many people start Outlook as the first application directly after they start their computer and close it as the last one when they shutdown.

 This will make the logon process much quicker and leave the computer more responsive.
 This also means that when you started the computer not to check your mail, but to check something on the Internet, you don’t have to wait until your computer comes back to life again and have the opportunity to launch your browser in between.

-Creating a Delayed Scheduled Task
+Step 1: Creating a Delayed Scheduled Task

 To start Outlook at logon via a delayed Scheduled Task use the following steps below;